mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ## 10 2014-10-01 2018.
     ## # … with 777 more rows

-\#\#Some of the dates are impossible, as they have occurred after the year 2050.
+Some of the dates are impossible, as they have occurred after the year 2050.
 I will separate the values and then fix the year column.
-\#Now I will separate the month value
+Now I will separate the month value.

 ``` r
 df_snip_two = separate(df_snip_two, date, c("year", "month", "day"), "-")